Bee Statistics To Prove Why They’re Crucial for Our Environment!

 According to Honey Bee Population, the Decrease in Honey Bee Population Started Since Decades (FAO)

-Although we’re hearing more and more about the decrease in honey bee populations, the numbers of bees have been declining for decades.
+Although we’re hearing more and more about the decrease in honey bee populations, the number of bees has been declining for decades.
 Since 1962, Green Peace estimates that the number of bee colonies per hectare has reduced by 90%.

 Bee Statistics of 2022 Are Crucial To Predict Using Bee Breeding Program (FAO)